Marvel Cinematic Universe: Phase Three: Development

-In July 2016, Avengers: Infinity War – Part 1 was retitled Avengers: Infinity War, while Part 2 was left untitled until the release of the first teaser trailer on December 7, 2018, when it was revealed to be Avengers: Endgame.
-After the title was revealed, Feige stated that withholding it for so long had backfired on the studio due to the high expectations that fans had set for the reveal.
-Despite this, Feige stood by the decision due to how the reveal of Infinity War and Endgame before Avengers: Age of Ultron (2015) was released had taken away attention from that film.
+In July 2016, Avengers: Infinity War – Part 1 was retitled Avengers: Infinity War, while Part 2 was left untitled until the release of its first teaser trailer in December 2018, when it was revealed to be Avengers: Endgame.
+After the title was revealed, Feige said withholding it for so long had backfired on the studio due to the high expectations that fans had set for the reveal.
+Despite this, Feige stood by the decision.
+He explained that the October 2014 Infinity War announcement had taken attention away from Avengers: Age of Ultron (2015) and the studio did not want to repeat that mistake by announcing Endgame's title before Infinity War was released.
 Civil War, Infinity War, and Endgame were directed by Anthony and Joe Russo and written by Christopher Markus and Stephen McFeely.
-There was a large amount of collaboration between them and the other Phase Three directors and writers to make sure "everything line[d] up right" for the MCU's "culmination" in Infinity War and Endgame.
+There was a large amount of collaboration between them and the other Phase Three directors and writers to make sure "everything line[d] up right" for the MCU's culmination in Infinity War and Endgame.
 Peyton Reed, director of Ant-Man (2015) and Ant-Man and the Wasp, felt the relationship and collaboration between the Phase Three directors was "probably the closest thing that this generation will have to a '30s- or '40s-era studio system where you are all on the lot and you are all working on different things."